matayes111/rpaS2/rpa_project/acceptanceCriteria.md

-# This is Acceptiance Criteria for shared
+# This is Acceptance Criteria for shared
 ## technologies
 ## java 11
 ## sonarCube cloud